maxdemaio/max-nextjs/data/blog/boolean-functions-and-gate-logic.md

 Programming allows us to have multiple levels of abstraction that lets us forget about the "how".
 Here I'm going to learn the "how" by traversing these levels.
 At each step we can take the last level as given, focus on the current level's implementation, and test that it works and continue.

 This series of blog posts will contain my reflections while teaching myself about elementary logic gates, ALUs, memory systems, low level programs, computer architecture, assemblers, and how to build a [Hack Computer](https://en.wikipedia.org/wiki/Hack_computer).
 This computer will have 3 components (ROM, CPU, RAM) and the final product can be connected to a keyboard and a display unit.
-This will be done by auditing the university course [Build a Modern Computer from First Principles](https://click.linksynergy.com/deeplink?id=PtFMiHYfEVk&mid=40328&murl=https%3A%2F%2Fwww.coursera.org%2Flearn%2Fbuild-a-computer).
+I'll teach myself this by going through the course [Build a Modern Computer from First Principles](https://click.linksynergy.com/deeplink?id=PtFMiHYfEVk&mid=40328&murl=https%3A%2F%2Fwww.coursera.org%2Flearn%2Fbuild-a-computer).

 ![The Hack Computer Block Diagram](/static/images/nand-tetris/Hack_Diagram.png)

 ---

-## Boolean Functions and Gate Logic

-### Boolean logic
+## Boolean logic

 Boolean values can either be 0 or 1.
 We can perform boolean operations like And, Or, and Not: